RPM Remote Print Manager® ("RPM") update 126.96.36.1992 was available November 26, 2018. This update includes the following items.

 Unfortunately, we were not able to get a screenshot.

-To make a long story short, we decided that there were enough serious problems that we needed to find a way to escalate them to the user.
-We have started to designate certain runtime errors as "critical events".
+To make a long story short, we decided that there were enough severe problems that we needed to find a way to escalate them to the user.
+We have started to designate specific runtime errors as "critical events".
 RPM handles them with the following:

 - RPM will write an entry to a new database table called "alerts".
 If the "alerts" table does not exist, RPM will generate an event log message.